 - Guide to building FreeBSD/beri and booting, both in simulation and on the DE4 board.
 (Previous version UCAM-TR-853)

-- Capability Hardware Enhanced RISC Instructions: CHERI User’s guide (UCAM-TR-851)
+- Capability Hardware Enhanced RISC Instructions: CHERI Programmer's Guide (UCAM-TR-877)

-- Capability Hardware Enhanced RISC Instructions: CHERI Instruction-set architecture (UCAM-TR-864)
+- Capability Hardware Enhanced RISC Instructions: CHERI Instruction-Set Architecture (UCAM-TR-877)

 - This report describes the CHERI architecture and design, and provides reference documentation for the CHERI instruction-set architecture (ISA) and potential memory models, along with their requirements.
 It also documents our current thinking on integration of programming languages and operating systems.
-(Previous version UCAM-TR-850)
+(Previous versions UCAM-TR-850, UCAM-TR-864)

 This hardware, software, and documentation was developed by SRI International and the University of Cambridge Computer Laboratory under DARPA/AFRL contract (FA8750-10-C-0237) ("CTSRD"), as part of the DARPA CRASH research programme.
 Additional support was received from Google.